Board-Pandas/the-board-game-idea/README.md

 Objectives:

 idk, highest number of last-hits to opponents after defeating all enemies?
 Everyone loses if nobody survives to the end.
+Alternatively, just see how survives the longest as enemies become increasingly overpowered?
+Alternatively, the first player to defeat 10 enemies becomes a Crystal Devourer with (Number of Players * 20 )HP.
+If they defeat all other enemies and players, they win.
+If a player defeats the Crystal Dragon, they replace it with a -5 penalty to Max HP.

 Other players can be last-hit too and it still counts for points.
 But it kinda makes you an awful person.
 Maybe best left to a optional house-rule.
 --------------------------------------------------
 Character Classes, Starting Cards:

 Defender -
-+ You may spend 1 mana to learn any Known rank-1 spell.
++ You may Learn and Cast any Rank 1 card for free.
 This does not cost an action.
-Casting rank 1 spells also do not cost an action.
-(You may draw resources 3 times for all actions, learn as many spells as you have mana to afford, and cast with everything left)
+(You may draw resources 3 times for all actions, learn every Rank 1 Known, and cast them all)
++ You may only use the Move action once per turn.

-+ During the Initial Draw, you may take any Fire cards or any Rank 1 spell.
++ During the Initial Draw, you draw only 1 card.

 Instructor -
 + Whenever you would move a rank 2 spell from your hand to Unknown Spells, it instead goes to Known Spells.
 You cannot use rank 3 spells.
++ Every turn, you may perform one free Research without using an action.

-+ During the Initial Draw, you may take any Earth cards, or rank 2 cards.
++ During the Initial Draw, continue drawing until you have 3 rank 2 spells, or 10 spells total.

 Singer -
 + Your rank 3 spells can remove any one shield from an adjacent target, regardless of element.
 You unlearn (move to Unknown) all Rank 1 spells from your hand when you turn ends.
++ Your spells have infinite range in a straight line North, East, South, or West of your position.

-+ During the Initial Draw, you may take any Wind cards, or rank 3 cards.
++ During the Initial Draw, continue drawing until you have 2 rank 3 cards, or 10 spells total.

 Dancer -
-+ Rhythmic Flow - After casting a spell, all other copies of it (same rank and element) that you have Learned are cast as well for 1 mana each- regardless of rank- until out of duplicates or out of mana.
++ Rhythmic Flow - Whenever you cast a spell, you cast every spell you have Learned of the same Element.
 (All casts affect the original target.)
++ Any spell you use for movement allows you to move 5 spaces.
+You recover 1HP any time you use the Move action.

-+ During the Initial Draw, you take each Water card you encounter until your hand is full.
-You do not get to choose which ones.
++ During the Initial Draw, draw 5 cards.
+Then, for every Water element card in-hand, draw an additional card.
+Finally, draw until your first non-water card.
 --------------------------------------------------
 Special Cards
 * Awaken: When drawn, spawn a player-hostile NPC in any adjacent free cell to the character that drew it.
 If all adjacent spaces are filled, restore all HP to the character that drew this card.
 Immediately move this card to the Unknown.